Leigh Sinton

-Leigh Sinton is a village in the Malvern Hills district of the county of Worcestershire, England, and one of the constituent places of the civil parish of Leigh.
+Leigh Sinton is a hamlet in the Malvern Hills district of the county of Worcestershire, England.
+It is at the south end of the civil parish of Leigh.
 The village lies on the A4103 Worcester to Hereford road, about 5 miles out of Worcester, whilst Malvern is also about 5 miles away.
 It has a village pub, a small corner shop and a Chinese takeaway.
 The local pronunciation of Leigh is rhyming with "lie".